 Fitting the Encoders

-2. The six wires from the encoder match the 6 connectors on the main PCB for each motor in the same sequence M1, M2, VCC(5v), Encoder output A, Encoder output B, Ground.
+- The six wires from the encoder match the 6 connectors on the main PCB for each motor in the same sequence M1, M2, VCC(5v), Encoder output A, Encoder output B, Ground.
+If your encoders say 3.3v on them do not worry as they will also run from the 5 volts supply on the motor connectors. in fact they should work with anything from 2.8 to 28 volts.